-The following are a set of advising guidelines to assist students in fulfilling the requirements for a major in political science.
+The following is a set of advising guidelines to assist students in fulfilling the requirements for a major in political science.

 The topics covered here are the following: